FraterPeter/PMAPIClient/README.md

 ## Examples

-For full documentation on Sign-Up.to's Permission Marketing API please see their DEV site at: https://dev.sign-up.to/
+For full documentation on Sign-Up.to's Permission Marketing API please refer to the [dev site](https://dev.sign-up.to/)

 ### Example 1: Add a new subscriber and send an opt-in email